Top BIM Software Tools in 2023

 - Not a complete BIM solution, relies a lot on plugins that rarely work together if at all

-- SketchUp can offer four different pricing tiers:
+- SketchUp offers four different pricing tiers:

 - “Free” is the most basic set of features for all users